thethunderturner/filament/docs/01-introduction/03-help.md

 [Laracasts](https://laracasts.com) has a dedicated [Filament help section](https://laracasts.com/discuss/channels/filament) where you can ask questions and get help from their community.

-Additionally on Laracasts you can find two excellent courses about Filament:
+Additionally, on Laracasts you can find two excellent courses about Filament:

 - [Rapid Laravel Apps With Filament](https://laracasts.com/series/rapid-laravel-development-with-filament)
 - [Build Advanced Components for Filament](https://laracasts.com/series/build-advanced-components-for-filament) by one of the creators of Filament.